Sabrinas Organizing

 DIY paper management system | Sabrina's Organizing #paper #organization

-This is the folder in the pull-out drawer.
+This is the folder in the pull-out drawer from Rev-a-shelf (affiliate).
 What do you think?
-I like the different color folders.
+I like the different colored folders.
 It's fun, and I can distinguish between the various folders.

 paper system in its pullout drawer | Sabrina's Organizing #paper #organization